NEWS

 We run one-day seminars for DUTY HOLDERS, DESIGNATED PERSONS, PORT DIRECTORS, NOMINATED COUNCILLORS and other Senior Port Officers.
 We bring this course to individual or groups of ports around the country and are also planning a series of such courses in each of the UKHMA's Regions, according to demand.
 Please contact us for further information or to book a place on your nearest course.

-Our regular three-day Harbour Masters PMSC & NOS courses take place in Southampton in February, June and October and feature lectures, discussion and practical exercises, as well as participation by the MCA, the MAIB, the MMO, legal experts from London, environmental specialists from the UK's leading port operators and from security advisers.
+Our regular three-day Harbour Masters PMSC & NOS courses take place in Southampton in February, June and October.
+They feature lectures, discussion and practical exercises, and also consider the roles of the MCA, the MAIB and the MMO.
+External speakers including legal experts from London, environmental specialists from the UK's leading port operators and security advisers support our highly experienced in-house team.

 THE HARBOUR MASTER